asimihsan/asim_ihsan_io/hugo/content/posts/flutter-ffi-libsodium.md

 powerful and fast enough for most purposes.
 However, sometimes you want to use pre-existing native libraries of code already written and battle-tested in some other programming language, for example because:

-1. The code is for a **security-sensitive application**, such as encrypting data.
-You do not want to re-write such code because of the likelihood of introducing bugs that leak information or cause your application to crash.
-Instead, by using a pre-written library that has been audited by security engineers you are more confident that it works.
+1. You need to write code in a **different, faster, more memory efficient language**.
+For example, by writing a re-usable library in [Rust](https://www.rust-lang.org/) you can take advantage of a more powerful optimizing compiler and avoid the overhead of a garbage collector if need be.
 2. You want to **re-use the same code in multiple domains**, such as your Flutter mobile application, a desktop application, and a server.
 Although Google are starting to introduce desktop and web support for Flutter, for now in order to share logic across multiple domains you can write it in a re-usable library in a different language.
-3. You need to write code in a **different, faster, more memory efficient language**.
-For example, by writing a re-usable library in [Rust](https://www.rust-lang.org/) you can take advantage of a more powerful optimizing compiler and avoid the overhead of a garbage collector if need be.
+3. You want to **re-use existing code**, escially for a **security-sensitive application**, such as encrypting data.
+You do not want to re-write such code because of the likelihood of introducing bugs that leak information or cause your application to crash.
+Instead, by using a pre-written library that has been audited by security engineers you are more confident that it works.

 In this article we will use an example that is motivated by all three reasons. [`libsodium`](https://doc.libsodium.org/) is a cryptography library that lets you e.g. encrypt, decrypt, and hash data. `libsodium` is fast, already audited